 This is the very essence of constitutionalism.
-The Constitution is the supreme law and the sovereign people themselves have thereby restricted themselves in the exercise of the powers of sovereignty.
+The Constitution is the supreme law and the sovereign people themselves have thereby restricted themselves in the exercise of the powers of the sovereignty.
 Having established a government for their own governance and having delimited the powers of government and distributed the different powers to the great departments of government, the Constitution "leaves those powers to be exercised by those departments, and leaves to the sovereign people themselves no other power than that of choosing their own officers or representatives.
-The people can do no act, except make a new constitution or make a revolution."17
+The people can do no act, except make a new constitution of make a revolution."

-And where an amendment of the Constitution is proposed (by the legislature acting as a constituent assembly or by a constitutional convention), the Supreme Court had rigidly required strict adherence to the specific amending process prescribed in the fundamental law and prohibited the submittal to the people for approval in the 1971 election of the Con-Con's proposed partial amendment lowering the voting age from 21 to 18 years on the ground that the provisions of the existing Constitution "dealing with the procedure or manner of amending the fundamental law are binding upon the Convention and the other departments of the government . . . (and) they are no less binding upon the people."
+And when an amendment of the Constitution is proposed (by the legislature acting as a constituent assembly or by a constitutional convention), the Supreme Court had rigidly required strict adherence to the specific amending process prescribed in the fundamental law and prohibited the submittal to the people for approval in the 1971 election of the Con-Con's proposed partial amendment lowering the voting age from 21 to 18 years on the ground that the provisions of the existing constitution "dealing with the procedure or manner of amending the fundamental law are binding upon the Convention and the other departments of the government . . . . (and) they are no less binding upon the people."
+18

-Along the same premise, as against the argument advanced in the Referendum cases that the decision to defer the initial convocation of the interim National Assembly was supported by the results of the referendum in January, 1973 when the people voted against the convening of the interim National Assembly for at least seven years.
-I stressed in my dissent therein that such sentiment should not be given any legal force and effect in the light of the State's pleadings and admission at the hearing that such referendums are merely consultative and cannot amend the Constitution or any provision or mandate thereof such as the Transitory Provisions which call for the "immediate existence" and "initial convening" of the interim National Assembly, and that "(T) his seems self-evident for the sovereign people through their mutual compact of a written constitution have themselves thereby set bounds to their own power, as against the sudden impulse of mere and fleeting majorities, and hence have provided for strict adherence with the mandatory requirements of the amending process through a fair and proper submission at a plebiscite, with sufficient information and full debate to assure intelligent consent or rejection."
+Along the same premise, as against the argument advanced in the Referendum cases that the decision to defer the initial convocation of the interim National Assembly was supported by the results of the referendum in January of 1973 when the people voted against the convening of the interim National Assembly for at least seven years, I stressed in my dissent therein that such sentiment should not be given any legal force and effect in the light